-Since the $95 annual fee is waived for the first year, I’m giving myself just that long to see if the card is worth it.
 Essentially, the question is: How much money did I earn in cash-back rewards this year and was it significantly more than the $95 annual fee?
 If so, I’ll keep it.
 I imagine that this card will easily pay for itself over the next year, but I want to be sure before committing fully.
-Since I also use my Chase Sapphire Preferred® card, I’ve had to re-assess my spending strategy to maximize rewards between the two cards.
+Since I also use my Chase Sapphire Preferred® Card, I’ve had to re-assess my spending strategy to maximize rewards between the two cards.

-Here’s how the Capital One Savor card rewards break down:
+Here’s how the Capital One Savor card earnings break down:

-- $300 statement credit after you spend $3,000 within the first three months of opening the card
+- $300 statement credit after you spend $3,000 on purchases within the first three months of opening the card

-- 4% cashback on dining and entertainment purchases
+- 4% cashback on dining, entertainment purchases, and popular streaming services

 - 1% cashback on all other purchases

 Because the Chase Sapphire Preferred® offers great rewards on travel purchases, I use this card when booking flights, rental cars, hotels, and anything else travel-related.
 If I want to ramp up my miles, I’ll also use the Chase card for restaurant purchases.
-Otherwise, I’m using my Capital One Savor card for everything else, especially entertainment like concert tickets, which currently earn 8% cashback when booked through Vivid Seats.
+Otherwise, I’m using my Capital One Savor card for everything else, especially entertainment like concert tickets, which currently earn 8% cashback when booked through Vivid Seats through January 2023.